Cup-Of-JavaScript/javascript-postgres-db/readme.md

 - Left vs Right
   - `Table B right join Table A` is the same as `Table A left join Table B`
     - PROTIP: Prefer one or the other, but not both.
 I prefer left join.
-  - `Table A left join Table B` reads: Return EVERYTHING from the left table and return nulls from the right table if no match
+  - `Table A left join Table B`: Return EVERYTHING from the left table and return nulls from the right table if no match
   - No reason to specify "outer"

 Example: